 Both technologies were originally developed for space applications and have now been modified for products and services used on Earth.

 Also recognized are individuals and organizations for their roles in developing and adapting the technologies for commercial use.

-The following individuals are being inducted into the Space Technology Hall of Fame® in 2013:
+The following individuals are being inducted into the Space Technology Hall of Fame in 2014:

 Three Events Honored Inductees

-- The Space Technology Hall of Fame® Private Induction Ceremony, co-sponsored by Intelsat
+- The Space Technology Hall of Fame Private Induction Ceremony, co-sponsored by AGI

-- The Space Technology Hall of Fame® Cocktail Reception, co-sponsored by Inmarsat
+- The Space Technology Hall of Fame Cocktail Reception, co-sponsored by EaglePicher Technologies, LLC

-- The Space Technology Hall of Fame® Dinner, which features dinner speaker Sigourney Weaver and is co-sponsored by SpaceX
+- The Space Technology Hall of Fame Dinner, co-sponsored by SpaceX

 About Nomination and Judging